deanebarker/treeql-parser/README.md

 Any parsed scope _not_ in this collection will throw an error.

-The path does not need to be quoted.
+The Target does not need to be quoted.

-The path is validated by a public static `Func<string,bool>` called `TargetValidator`.
+The Target is validated by a public static `Func<string,bool>` called `TargetValidator`.
 If this returns false a parse error will be thrown with the text from `TargetValidatorError`.
-By default, `TargetValidator` always returns `true` (any path will validate)
+By default, `TargetValidator` always returns `true` (any Target will validate)

 For example, this `TargetValidator` will check for some specific formats: